BBarksdale75/2v2Comp/README.md

 ### Event Severity

-#### Event Severity Notes
-The below severity levels are in place for the Minimal Viable Product, however orginizations should be able to accept what levels they should use (A,B,C,D or 1,2,3,4) and enter custom descriptions.

 1. A
    - Highest level of severity.
 All Hands on Decks, Most Senior IR teams engaged.
 Most customers impacted or sensitive services/data have been compromised.
 2. B